 You can make the most of your visit to Rocky Mountain National Park by planning ahead and becoming acquainted with some simple safety precautions and park rules.
-PARK REGULATIONS Help preserve and protect the park by adhering to the following NPS regulations.
+PARK REGULATIONS Help preserve and protect the park by honoring the following NPS regulations.

-CAMPING Only camp within designated campsite areas.
+CAMPING Please camp only within designated campsite areas.